Eagle Ford Shale production

 Production per rig

-The number of rigs at Eagle Ford decreased to 137 in April, from 157 in March.
-A year ago, there were 261 drilling rigs in the region.
+The number of rigs working at Eagle Ford decreased from 137 in April to 121 in May.
+A year ago, there were 260 drilling rigs in the region.

-However, there has been a shift from predominantly natural gas–directed rigs to liquids-directed rigs.
-Natural gas rigs accounted for 56% of the total Eagle Ford rigs in April 2011.
-Now they’re down to ~18%.
+That said, there’s been a shift from predominantly natural gas–directed rigs to liquids-directed rigs.
+Natural gas rigs accounted for 40% of all Eagle Ford rigs in May 2011.
+Now they’re down to 17%.

-In the next part of this series, we’ll look at natural gas liquids production in the Utica Shale.
+In the next part of this series, we’ll look at natural gas liquids production at the Utica Shale.